 Actively cultivates and maintains relationships.
 Able to quickly establish rapport with new acquaintances and accurately sense others' feelings.
-Maintains positive relationships with colleagues and uses them to achieve work outcomes and meet goals.
+Maintains positive relationships with colleagues and uses them to achieve work role in a way that

 Describe a time when you worked in a team.
 What was your role?
 How did you delegate tasks with the other team members?